grongierisc/iris-r-gateway-template/README.md

 This repository is a template of how to use the new R gateway for IRIS 2021.1.

-The achitecture of this template is as follow :
+The architecture of this template is as follow :

 ![architecture](https://raw.githubusercontent.com/grongierisc/iris-r-gateway-template/main/misc/architecture.png)

 There is two container :

 - one for IRIS
-- one for R and is Server
+- one for R and RServer

 Both container share the same data :

 - abalone.csv

-This file is loaded as a table in IRIS : Test.Data
+This file is loaded as a table in IRIS :

+- Test.Data

 The R container have an script for demonstration purpose.